 3.2 MODULE POOL PROGRAMS

-A module pool is a group of programs.
-It contains all the relevant programs for an application.
-All programmers working within that application can access the module pool.
+Module pool is ABAP program that normally contains dynpros and dialog modules, and is started using transaction codes.

-By default, the system divides a module pool into one or several include programs.
 An include program can contain several modules of the same type (such as only PBO modules or only PAI modules).
 The main program then consists of a sequence of INCLUDE statements that link the modules to the module pool.

 Include programs improve the readability of programs and make maintenance easier.
 An include program is a separate program with 2 main functions: